-Childbirth, lactation, types of twins, problems related to child bearing & gametes banks
+Childbirth, lactation, types of twins, problems related to child bearing and gametes banks

-The suitable female age for pregnancy ranges between 18 : 35 year, If the age decreases or exceeds that range, both the mother & embryo will be subjected to serious problems and the possibilities to produce deformed babies will increase, on the other hand, if the father is too old, the same results will occur to his babies, The period of pregnancy differs according to the species of organism as follows: sheep → 150 days, mouse → 21 days & man → 270 day.
+The suitable female age for pregnancy ranges between 18 : 35 year, If the age decreases or exceeds that range, both the mother & embryo will be subjected to serious problems and the possibility of producing deformed babies will increase, on the other hand, if the father is too old, the same results will occur to his babies, The period of pregnancy differs according to the species of organism as follows: sheep → 150 days, mouse → 21 days & man → 270 day.

 In the ninth month: The placenta dissociates gradually and the secretion of progesterone hormone decreases, The attachment between the fetus and uterus becomes loose (preparing for the birth), The labour begins with a series of uterine contractions, therefore the fetus is expelled outside.